HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 translators: []
 results: https://docs.google.com/spreadsheets/d/1E6wPVck2-5NDUpFKWjbJXKJKNx0E9fWwIdeM9hUKl8c/edit#gid=806519964
 AlexDawsonUK_bio: Alexander Dawson is a Web Developer, Sustainability Researcher, and editor of the <a href="https://w3c.github.io/sustyweb/">Web Sustainability Guidelines</a>.
 You can find more details about him at <a href="https://alexanderdawson.com/">alexanderdawson.com</a>.
 lebreRafael_bio: Rafael Lebre is a Software Engineer who has been focused on Web Performance for the last 3 years and recently started to dig into the Web Sustainability work.
 He likes to contribute to open source projects and projects with social or environmental impact whenever he finds an opportunity.
 You can find him sharing some articles on twitter as <a href="https://twitter.com/lebreRafael">@lebreRafael</a> or contact him on <a href="https://www.linkedin.com/in/rafael-lebre-8a24b590/l">LinkedIn</a>
+timfrick_bio: Tim Frick is President of <a href="https://mightybytes.com">Mightybytes</a>, a digital agency and Certified B Corp located in Chicago.
+A seasoned public speaker, he regularly presents on sustainable design, measuring impact, and problem solving in the digital economy.
+Tim is also the author of four books, including <a href="https://www.oreilly.com/library/view/designing-for-sustainability/9781491935767/">Designing for Sustainability, A Guide to Building Greener Digital Products and Services</a>, from O'Reilly Media.
+Connect with <a href="https://www.linkedin.com/in/timfrick/">Tim on LinkedIn</a>.

 featured_quote:
 featured_stat_1:
 featured_stat_label_1: